KnpLabs/KnpMenu/README.markdown

 $ composer require 'knplabs/knp-menu:2.0.*@dev'
 ```

-> `knp-menu` follows the PSR-0 convention names for its classes, which means you can easily integrate `knp-menu` classes loading in your own autoloader.
+> `KnpMenu` follows the PSR-0 convention names for its classes, which means you can easily integrate `knp-menu` classes loading in your own autoloader.

 ## Getting Started